pbklink/motif-core/etc/motif-core.api.md

     scanId: string;
 }

+// Warning: (ae-missing-release-tag) "QueryNotificationChannelDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class QueryNotificationChannelDataDefinition extends FeedSubscriptionDataDefinition {
+    constructor();
+    // (undocumented)
+    notificationChannelId: string;
+    // (undocumented)
+    get referencable(): boolean;
+}

+// Warning: (ae-missing-release-tag) "QueryNotificationChannelDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class QueryNotificationChannelDataItem extends NotificationChannelPublishDataItem {
+    // (undocumented)
+    get notificationChannelStateAndSettings(): SettingsedNotificationChannel;
+    // (undocumented)
+    processMessage(msg: DataMessage): void;
+}

+// Warning: (ae-missing-release-tag) "QueryNotificationChannelDataMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class QueryNotificationChannelDataMessage extends DataMessage {
+    constructor();
+    // (undocumented)
+    notificationChannel: SettingsedNotificationChannel;
+    // (undocumented)
+    static readonly typeId = DataMessageTypeId.QueryNotificationChannel;
+}

+// Warning: (ae-missing-release-tag) "QueryNotificationChannelsDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class QueryNotificationChannelsDataDefinition extends FeedSubscriptionDataDefinition {
+    constructor();
+    // (undocumented)
+    get referencable(): boolean;
+}

+// Warning: (ae-missing-release-tag) "QueryNotificationChannelsDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class QueryNotificationChannelsDataItem extends NotificationChannelPublishDataItem {
+    // (undocumented)
+    get notificationChannels(): readonly NotificationChannel[];
+    // (undocumented)
+    processMessage(msg: DataMessage): void;
+}

+// Warning: (ae-missing-release-tag) "QueryNotificationChannelsDataMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class QueryNotificationChannelsDataMessage extends DataMessage {
+    constructor();
+    // (undocumented)
+    notificationChannels: readonly NotificationChannel[];
+    // (undocumented)
+    static readonly typeId = DataMessageTypeId.QueryNotificationChannels;
+}

+// Warning: (ae-missing-release-tag) "QueryNotificationDistributionMethodDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class QueryNotificationDistributionMethodDataDefinition extends FeedSubscriptionDataDefinition {
+    constructor();
+    // (undocumented)
+    distributionMethodId: NotificationDistributionMethodId;
+    // (undocumented)
+    get referencable(): boolean;
+}

+// Warning: (ae-missing-release-tag) "QueryNotificationDistributionMethodDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class QueryNotificationDistributionMethodDataItem extends NotificationChannelPublishDataItem {
+    // (undocumented)
+    get metadata(): ZenithProtocolCommon.NotificationDistributionMethodMetadata;
+    // (undocumented)
+    get methodId(): NotificationDistributionMethodId;
+    // (undocumented)
+    processMessage(msg: DataMessage): void;
+}

+// Warning: (ae-missing-release-tag) "QueryNotificationDistributionMethodDataMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class QueryNotificationDistributionMethodDataMessage extends DataMessage {
+    constructor();
+    // (undocumented)
+    metadata: ZenithProtocolCommon.NotificationDistributionMethodMetadata;
+    // (undocumented)
+    methodId: NotificationDistributionMethodId;
+    // (undocumented)
+    static readonly typeId = DataMessageTypeId.QueryNotificationDistributionMethod;
+}

+// Warning: (ae-missing-release-tag) "QueryNotificationDistributionMethodsDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class QueryNotificationDistributionMethodsDataDefinition extends FeedSubscriptionDataDefinition {
+    constructor();
+    // (undocumented)
+    get referencable(): boolean;
+}

+// Warning: (ae-missing-release-tag) "QueryNotificationDistributionMethodsDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class QueryNotificationDistributionMethodsDataItem extends NotificationChannelPublishDataItem {
+    // (undocumented)
+    get methodIds(): readonly NotificationDistributionMethodId[];
+    // (undocumented)
+    processMessage(msg: DataMessage): void;
+}

+// Warning: (ae-missing-release-tag) "QueryNotificationDistributionMethodsDataMessage" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class QueryNotificationDistributionMethodsDataMessage extends DataMessage {
+    constructor();
+    // (undocumented)
+    methodIds: readonly NotificationDistributionMethodId[];
+    // (undocumented)
+    static readonly typeId = DataMessageTypeId.QueryNotificationDistributionMethods;
+}

 // Warning: (ae-missing-release-tag) "QueryOrderAuditDataDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)